susanBuck/dwa15-spring2019/laravel/composer-mac.md

 ## Installing Composer on Mac
+Now that your command line PHP is configured, we can move on to installing Composer.

 Move into your `/usr/local/bin` directory.
 This is a common location to put command line executable programs, so we'll install Composer here.

 ```xml